Pacific Crest Trail - Day 177 - Piper Pass

 At the Southern Terminus, 2500 or so miles ago, Stoke handed us black ziploc bags to carry out our toilet paper.
 Packing out toilet paper for dozens of miles isn’t glamorous, and if I’m honest, it’s somewhat inconvenient and pretty disgusting, but it is far, far less disgusting than seeing toilet paper littered on or around the trail or designated campsites.

-I feel like this same dilema addressing the relatively minor inconvenience of packing out your own feces so it doesn’t impact others‘ experience effectively approximates the current American political landscape.
+I feel like the dilemma apparently raised by the relatively minor inconvenience of packing out your own feces so it doesn’t impact others‘ experience effectively approximates the current American political landscape.

 Hyas Lake.
 The aquamarine color of these alpine Washington lakes is amazing.